setsunafjava/shopify-starter/README.md

 - proxy url ```https://fea9b7f7.ngrok.io/assets/app/proxy```

 Now open your test store to the apps/hello-world route and you'll see your proxy page. ```https://sometestshop.myshopify.com/apps/hello-world```

+## License

+This project is licensed under the GNU GPLv3 - see the [LICENSE.md](LICENSE.md) file for details

+## Libaries

+This project uses third party libraries.
+Please refer to package.json for the list to lookup documentation and license information.